pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 These problems are already known to us in pascom 19 and we are currently working on a solution
 {{% / notice%}}

-* Hardware phone displays are not updated after attendant transfer and pickup
+* Hardware phone displays are not updated after attended transfers and pickups

 ## Release 19.04 (03.02.2020)

 **Overview**

-* Fixed migration problems with Trunks containing empty SIP options.
+* Fixed migration issues relating to trunks containing empty SIP options.
-* TCP Trunks work now without problems.
+* TCP trunks now work without any issues.

 **Modifications:**

 - [MD-11973] - Apply telephony broken if trunk account contains no options
-- [MD-12041] - All incoming calls on tcp trunks rejected
+- [MD-12041] - All incoming calls on TCP trunks rejected

 ## Release 19.03 (29.01.2020)